Board & Train Confirmation and Reminders

 COMMUNICATION

 First and foremost, we will communicate with you primarily via email going forward, so please take whatever steps you need to take to make sure you do not miss our emails!
-I will email you with more important information as your dog's start date gets closer (typically 2, 4 and 6 weeks out).
+I will email you with more important information as your dog's start date gets closer.
 Please make sure you do not miss those emails!

 Our phone number is (434) 993-8208.
 Please save this in your phone, but note that incoming calls do not ring through to us.
 You can text us on this line for any time-sensitive logistics (can’t find the house, running late, etc) but otherwise please email us.
 It is much easier for us to elaborate via email.
 If you’d like to schedule a time to talk by phone, please email us to set that up.